suit-wg/architecture/draft-ietf-suit-architecture.md

 This document uses the following terms:

-* Manifest: The manifest contains meta-data about the firmware image.
-The manifest is protected against modification and provides information about the author.

 * Firmware Image: The firmware image, or image, is a binary that may contain the complete software of a device or a subset of it.
 The firmware image may consist of multiple images, if